Tzivi4/Modal-Window/README.md

 # Modal window
-##### Project for people like me who don't like to to them.
+##### Project for people like me who don't like to do them.
 Although you should give it a try...

 It's a simple vanilla project:
 * Javascript